Skorik05/ArgosoftworksPrivacyPolicy/README.md

  - to appeal to the authorized body for the protection of the rights of subjects of personal data or in court the illegal actions or inaction of the Operator when processing his personal data;
  - to exercise other rights provided for by the legislation of the Russian Federation.
 4.2.
 Subjects of personal data are obliged to:
  - provide the Operator with reliable data about themselves;

-Arti Volfovsky, [07/29/21 06:04]
  - inform the Operator about the clarification ( updating, changing) their personal data.
 4.3.
 Persons who have transferred false information about themselves to the Operator, or information about another subject of personal data without the consent of the latter, are liable in accordance with the legislation of the Russian Federation.
 5. The Operator can process the following personal data of the User